 This article created a regression model that does not fit the data.
 The regression diagnostic panel detects the shortcomings in the regression model.
 The diagnostic panel also shows you important information about the data, such as outliers and high-leverage points.
 The diagnostic plot can help you evaluate whether the data and model satisfy the assumptions of linear regression, including normality and independence of errors.

-A subsequent article will describe how to use the diagnostic plots to identify influential observations.
+A subsequent article describes how to use the diagnostic plots to identify influential observations.

 WANT MORE GREAT INSIGHTS MONTHLY? | SUBSCRIBE TO THE SAS TECH REPORT